testness/work-flavors/README.md

 * 15+ years in technical/product leadership roles as ‘voice of the customer’ in enterprise environments.
 * Extensive customer-facing experience across diverse settings.
 * Adept in fostering trust within cross-functional teams while guiding iterative value delivery, continuous improvement, and effectively navigating organizational change.
-* Dynamic leadership style fueled by genuine curiosity, conscientiousness, and customer centricity.
+* Dynamic servant-leadership style fueled by genuine curiosity, conscientiousness, and customer centricity.
 * Skilled at communicating and collaborating with internal and external stakeholders at all roles and levels.
 I am equally comfortable collaborating with executives or engineers as I am with sales, UX designers, researchers and end users.
 I quickly form and maintain strong relationships across roles, levels, and organizations.
 * Value and advocate for diversity of thought.
-* A trusted collaborator, facilitating trust and creativity.
+* A trusted collaborator, facilitating iterative value delivery, and creativity.
 * Operate with a bias towards action, making informed decisions based on the data available at the time.
 * Communicate with transparency and clarity.
 * Demonstrate ownership, responsibility, and pragmatism.